 - Pet close-ups.
 If you captured the perfect photo of your pet’s paw, tail, or another characteristic part, there’s nothing wrong with cropping the picture and using that as your pet portrait, whether alone or paired with other shots.

 If you have questions about any of these display ideas please give us a call.
 We are more than willing to help you with your decorating project.
-Our pets are part of the family too, so when you are looking for your next photo project, think about creating pet photos on canvas as wall art for a distinctive addition to your home dcor.
+Our pets are part of the family too, so when you are looking for your next photo project, think about creating pet pictures on canvas as wall art for a distinctive addition to your home decor.